 Before traveling anywhere abroad, check the State Department website for travel advisories on potential dangers related to health, politics and violence.

 Delays and Cancellations

 Delays and cancellations happen.
-According to Bureau of Transportation Statistics, 134,925 domestic flights were canceled and 1.3 million were delayed in 2019.
+So far in 2023, there have been 26,720 domestic flights canceled and 345,726 delayed, according to Bureau of Transportation Statistics.
 But the coverage that airlines and credit cards offer for these inconveniences is limited.
 With travel insurance, a covered delay can mean cash for rebooking fees, meals and accommodations.
 Similarly, if you are renting a car, you will get more for your dollar than what is provided by a standard car rental policy.